 Home Energy Club is leading the fight in Texas against climate change in the electricity industry by creating grid parity on a mass scale, bringing together the major electric company brands of home energy in deregulated states to offer 100% renewable energy plans at cheaper electricity rates than fossil-sourced energy plans to reduce CO2.
 Learn more about how your energy plan choices impact CO2 emissions and painless ways you can reduce your carbon footprint and save money doing it.

-Check out a sampling of the low-cost green energy rates of Gexa, Green Mountain and Pulse Power you’ll find on Home Energy Club.
+Check out a sampling of the low-cost green energy rates of Gexa, Green Mountain and Pulse Power you’ll find on Home Energy Club (all plans from Gexa and Green Mountain are 100% renewable).

 Renewable Energy Rates and Plans in Texas